SashimiDaBest/social-media-app/README.md

     - Uses file operations to ensure user and chat data are correctly written and retrieved.

 5. **ServerInterface.java**
+- **Functionality**: The ServerInterface defines the essential operations that a simple server must implement.
+It provides a contract for starting and stopping the server, as well as retrieving lists of users and chats managed by the server.
+By defining these methods, the interface ensures that any class implementing it will provide consistent and structured behavior for server operations.
+The interface is useful for promoting code reusability and standardizing how servers are managed within the application.
+- **Relationships**:
+  - Any class implementing ServerInterface must provide concrete implementations for all declared methods.
+  - The interface ensures that implementing classes have mechanisms for managing User and Chat objects, facilitating seamless user and chat handling.
+  - It interacts with the User and Chat classes, which represent user entities and chat sessions respectively, providing a standardized way to access these objects within server implementations.

 6. **SimpleServer.java**
+- **Functionality**: The SimpleServer class provides a basic server implementation that listens for client connections on a specified port and delegates request handling to the WelcomePageServer.
+It uses input and output streams for communication with clients and supports loading user and chat data from files.
+The server is designed to handle multiple client connections concurrently by leveraging the Runnable interface, allowing each connection to run on a separate thread.
+The class also includes mechanisms for managing resources and ensuring proper closure of sockets and streams.
+- **Testing**:
+  - Verified that the server correctly initializes by loading User and Chat objects from data files in the designated directory.
+  - Ensured that client connections are accepted and handled correctly, with requests being processed by the WelcomePageServer.
+  - Checked for proper error handling and resource management, especially for closing sockets and streams to avoid memory leaks.
+  - Conducted stress testing to ensure the server can manage multiple concurrent connections without performance degradation.
+  - Validated that invalid or corrupt chat files are handled gracefully, using appropriate exception handling mechanisms.
+- **Relationships**:
+  - Implements Runnable to support multi-threaded client handling, allowing the server to communicate with multiple clients simultaneously.
+  - Utilizes the WelcomePageServer class to manage initial client interactions, such as user sign-in and sign-up.
+  - Interacts with the User and Chat classes to load and manage data from files, converting them into objects for in-memory storage.
+  - Uses Java networking (ServerSocket and Socket) and I/O classes (BufferedReader, BufferedWriter) to establish connections and facilitate communication.
+  - Relies on exception handling classes like InvalidFileFormatException to manage errors when loading data.

 7. **SimpleServerTest.java**
+- **Functionality**: The SimpleServerTest class provides unit tests for the SimpleServer class.
+Its main purpose is to validate that the SimpleServer constructor correctly processes files from the data directory and converts them into User and Chat objects.
+The test checks that every file in the data directory corresponds to an appropriate User or Chat object in the server’s internal data structures.
+The class ensures data integrity and verifies that no files are overlooked during the object creation process.
+- **Testing**:
+  - testServerConstructor(): This unit test:
+  - Checks that each file in the data directory is successfully converted into a User or Chat object.
+  - Compares the total number of files in the directory with the number of objects created and stored in the SimpleServer.
+  - Iterates through each file, extracts the file name, and verifies that it matches an ID of a User or Chat object.
+  - Uses assertEquals to ensure the total number of objects matches the number of files, confirming that all data has been processed correctly.
+  - The test is designed to handle potential issues with file I/O gracefully, throwing a RuntimeException if an IOException occurs.
+- **Relationships**:
+  - Uses SimpleServer to test the constructor's ability to populate the user and chat lists from files.
+  - Relies on the User and Chat classes to verify that data from files is appropriately converted into objects.
+  - Integrates with JUnit for testing, using assertions to validate the correctness of the server's initialization process.
+  - The main method allows for manual testing, providing a way to run the test independently of the JUnit framework.

 8. **UserTest.java**
 - **Functionality**: